How To Get Empowered With God’s Power, Today!

 Hebrews 5: 9, “being made perfect, he became the author of eternal salvation unto all them that obey him.”
 Note: This is referring to Jesus and it emphasizes the need for everyone to regard and obey His instructions for salvation.

 Jesus Christ the Messiah (the promised deliverer), the Son of God, was crucified as a perfect sacrifice upon the cross at Calvary so that everyone upon this earth could have the presence of God living within them.
-This presence of God is made possible through the infilling – or baptism – of the Holy Spirit:
+This presence of God is made possible through the infilling – or anointing – of the Holy Spirit:

 John 16:7, “Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you.”
 (Jesus was saying that it was necessary for Him to depart from this world so that the Holy Spirit could then come in His place.)